-Subject to certain limitations, the Stockholders have been granted piggy-back registration rights, demand registration rights, S-3 registration rights and tag-along rights with respect to their shares of common stock.
+These stockholders have been granted piggy-back registration rights, demand registration rights, S-3 registration rights and tag-along rights for their shares of common stock.
+If at any time stockholders holding at least 2% of our voting securities determine to sell or transfer 2% or more of the voting securities then issuable or outstanding to a third party who is not an affiliate of any of these stockholders may have the opportunity and the right to sell to the purchasers in such proposed transfer, on the same terms and conditions as the selling stockholders, up to that number of shares owned by such stockholder equaling the product of:

-Subject to certain exceptions, if at any time Stockholders holding at least 2% of the voting securities of the Company (the "Initiating Stockholder(s)") determine to sell or transfer 2% or more of the voting securities then issuable or outstanding to a third party who is not an affiliate of any of the Initiating Stockholders, the other Stockholders would have the opportunity and the right to sell to the purchasers in such proposed transfer (upon the same terms and conditions as the Initiating Stockholders) up to that number of Shares owned by such Stockholder equaling the product of (i) a fraction, the numerator of which is the number of Shares owned by such Stockholder as of the date of such proposed transfer and the denominator of which is the aggregate number of Shares owned by the Initiating Stockholders and by all Stockholders exercising tag-along rights multiplied by (ii) the number of securities to be offered.
+- (a) a fraction, the numerator of which is the number of shares owned by such stockholder as of the date of such proposed transfer and the denominator of which is the aggregate number of shares owned by the selling stockholders and by all stockholders exercising tag-along rights multiplied by - (b) the number of securities to be offered.